 The AAT Professional Diploma in Accounting (Level 4) is the most advanced AAT accounting qualification.
 It's ideal if you have a lot of accounting experience and are looking to become a financial team leader or set up your own practice.
 It's also the next step from the Advanced Diploma in Accounting.

 Once you've passed, you'll automatically become an affiliate AAT member.
-You'll also be able to achieve internationally-recognised professional MAAT status if you have the right work experience.
+You'll also be able to achieve internationally-recognised professional MAAT status if you have the right work experience, and you could go on to study to become a Chartered Accountant on a fast-track route.

 There are no deadlines except the end of the generous support period, so you can set your own timetable and work around your current job or family responsibilities.
-You'll be supported from enrolment to graduation by your AAT expert tutor and our dedicated student support team, so you'll have everything you need to succeed.
+You'll be supported from enrolment to graduation by your AAT expert tutor, our live online classrooms and our dedicated student support team, so you'll have everything you need to succeed.

 That's why our AAT pass rate is 95%.

 The AAT Professional Diploma in Accounting (AQ2016 Syllabus) sits on the Qualifications and Credit Framework at Level 4, or Level 8 in the Scottish system.

 This course has a Total Qualification Time (TQT) value of 560 hours.
 The TQT is a measure of how long it will take to complete a qualification and includes the Guided Learning Hours as well as any unsupervised learning and time spent on independent research.